Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-ethereum-developers/faq.rst

     `ctx.self_address()` returns the address of the smart contract.
     Additional documentation can be found in the `self_address description <https://docs.rs/concordium-std/latest/concordium_std/trait.HasReceiveContext.html#tymethod.self_address>`_ of the concordium standard crate.

-.. dropdown::  Can you force CCD to a smart contract even if it has no payable function?
+.. dropdown::  Can I force CCD to a smart contract even if it has no payable function?

     There are three edge cases on the Ethereum chain that forces ETHER to a contract address even though there is no payable function on it.